Improving Energy Sector Security: A Holistic Approach to Critical Infrastructure Protection

 Winter is coming.

 Like the Night Watch who guarded the realm in “Game of Thrones,” America’s energy sector faces an ever-present mandate: be vigilant, be mobile, and be prepared for threats that can emerge from any direction.
-In 2023, that medieval wisdom has found modern expression as security experts discover that static defenses alone cannot protect our critical infrastructure.
+Today, that medieval wisdom has found modern expression as security experts discover that static security countermeasures alone cannot protect our critical infrastructure.

 The solution?
-Innovative, mobile surveillance technology that can adapt as quickly as the threats evolve against our nation’s critical energy infrastructure.
+Add flexible, future-proofed, mobile surveillance technology that can adapt as quickly as the threats evolve against our nation’s critical energy infrastructure.

 America’s Power Grid Under Siege